Is it actually possible for a beginner to make money blogging in 2020? Can someone make a living out of blogging or is it just another myth?

 How to Come up with Course Ideas?

-Well, if you already have a targeted audience base then you simply need to identify a problem that a lot of them are facing and that you can solve.
+Well, if you already have a targeted audience base, you simply need to identify a problem that a lot of your audience is facing and that can be solved with your expertise.

-The fastest way to know what problem people in your audience have is to directly ask them.
+The fastest way to know what major problem your audience is facing is to directly ask them.
 You can do this by sending a simple email to your subscribers or asking through your social media account.